KCL-BMEIS/OOP/week3A.md

 For details, please refer to the [relevant documentation](https://en.cppreference.com/w/cpp/utility/format/spec)

 .explain-bottom[
-Have a go at using the `std::format()` function where relevant in your own code ]
+Exercise: use the `std::format()` function where relevant in your own code ]